sablier-labs/lockup/README.md

 ## Sablier V2 Open-Ended

 This repository contains the smart contracts for the EOES (EVM open-ended streams) concept.
-By open-ended, we mean that the streams have no fixed duration and no deposit amount.
+By open-ended, we mean that the streams have no fixed duration and no deposit amount at stream creation.
 This concept is primarily beneficial for salaries and not for vesting or airdrops, where lockups are more appropriate.

 ### Motivation

 One of the most requested feature from Sablier users is the ability to create streams without depositing the full amount at start, i.e. the top-up functionality, which introduces the idea of _debt_ .
-This has been made possible by introducing an internal balance and a rate per second in the Stream entity:
+This is enabled by the introduction of an internal balance and a rate-per-second in the Stream entity:

 ```solidity
   struct Stream {